chadmichaeleyer/chadmichaeleyer.github.io/about.md

 Biographical Sketch
 -------------------

 Chad Michael Eyer is a graduate student in the instructional design and technology program at the [University of West Florida].
 His program specialization is technology leadership with a focus on the use of technology to remove barriers between potential and performance for organizations and individuals, especially those individuals with disabilities.

-Chad completed undergraduate programs in engineering technology and information technology, with elective coursework in education, mathematics, sciences, social sciences, and music theory and performance.
-He is an alumnus of [Seminole State College of Florida], the [University of Central Florida], and the [University of West Florida].
+He completed undergraduate programs in engineering technology and information technology and is an alumnus of [Seminole State College of Florida], the [University of Central Florida], and the [University of West Florida].

-Chad has held various career positions in the education, hospitality, and technology industries.
-His areas of focus include sales strategy, operations and process analysis, data management, print and online communication, and customer service.
+Chad works as a technical advisor supporting hardware, software, networking, and device management solutions in K-12, higher education, and enterprise environments.
+Besides his technical focus, his professional interests include operations and process analysis, data management, print and online communication, and customer service.
 He has designed and delivered on-the-job and facilitator-led training.
 Chad is an [Apple Certified Macintosh Technician].

 A past member of the [University of Central Florida Marching Knights] and the [Walt Disney World Cast Choir], Chad continues to make music part of his life: He currently serves the music ministries of [Oakland Presbyterian Church] as a musician and music librarian and is a life member of [Kappa Kappa Psi], the national honorary band fraternity.
 Chad serves [Orlando Lodge No. 69], Free and Accepted Masons, as an appointed officer.
 Chad is also an avid runner and has completed five marathons, including Goofy’s Race and a Half Challenge and the Disney Coast-to-Coast Challenge.